rhdtownsend/msg/docs/source/appendices/grid-files.rst

      - :math:`[1300\,\angstrom, 6.5\,\um]`
      - ``Teff``, ``log(g)``, ``[Fe/H]``

-The definitions and ranges of the atmospheric parameters are as follows:
+The definitions and ranges of the photospheric parameters are as follows:

 * effective temperature ``Teff`` :math:`= \Teff/\kelvin \in [3500, 30000]`
 * surface gravity ``log(g)`` :math:`= \log_{10} (g/\cm\,\second^{-2}) \in [0.0, 5.0]`